 The long road from Arctic science to international law

-In these days, the second meeting of the Parties to the Minamata Convention on Mercury takes place.
-The road to the international convention took almost 15 years and has been significantly influenced by Arctic research and Norwegian efforts.
+The road to the Minamata Convention on mercury took almost 15 years and has been significantly influenced by Arctic research and Norwegian efforts.
 Why and in what way did Arctic research play such a significant role in this road towards the convention?

 It is generally recognized that environmental politics should be based on robust science-based knowledge.
 But how does science and scientific experts contribute to policy in practice?